Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 spring.rabbitmq.password=guest

-We can also create profile specific configuration files such as catalogservice-dev.properties, catalogservice-prod.properties, orderservice-dev.properties, orderservice-prod.properties.
+We can also create profile-specific configuration files such as catalogservice-dev.properties, catalogservice-prod.properties, orderservice-dev.properties, and orderservice-prod.properties.

 config-repo/catalogservice-prod.properties